graphtastic/subgraph-dgraph-software-supply-chain/docs/design/on--dgraph-docker-compose.md

 A well-organized directory structure is crucial for managing persistent data and configuration files.
 This structure isolates all Dgraph-related assets and aligns with the volume mappings defined in the `docker-compose.yml` file.
 Before proceeding, create the following directory structure in your project's root:

+**TODO ensure is wrapped into the makefile, and located in .graphtastic or somesuch**

 ```bash
 mkdir -p dgraph-stack/dgraph/zero
 mkdir -p dgraph-stack/dgraph/alpha